Writing, Literature & Publishing Faculty

 A.B.
 Harvard University

-Megan Marshall is the author of Margaret Fuller: A New American Life and two other nonfiction books.
-She has published numerous essays and reviews in The New Yorker, The Atlantic Monthly, Slate Online, The New York Times Book Review, The London Review of Books, The New Republic, The Boston Review, and elsewhere.
+Megan Marshall is the author of Margaret Fuller: A New American Life, winner of the 2014 Pulitzer Prize in Biography and the 2014 Massachusetts Book Award in nonfiction, and two other nonfiction books.
+She will be the Gilder Lehrman Fellow at the New York Public Library's Dorothy and Lewis B. Cullman Center for Scholars and Writers during 2014-2015.
+A member of the American Heritage Dictionary's Usage Panel, Marshall has published numerous essays and reviews in The New Yorker, The Atlantic, Slate Online, The New York Times Book Review, The London Review of Books, The New Republic, The Boston Review, and elsewhere.

 Photo credit: Eric Antoniou